Here’s a guide to bed sizes in Japan so you can buy yourself the perfect sized bed in Japan!

 You may not find the most beautiful designs, but they are quite cheap and affordable.
 If you are looking for better designs, more levels of comfort, and storage options, you may have to shell out a little bit extra from a pocket.

-Sofa beds are also perfect for your small apartments because they help to free up some space.
+Sofa bed sizes in Japan are quite small and meant for compact spaces.
+So it’s perfect for small apartments because they help to free up some space.
 But if you are taller than 160 cm, you may have slight discomfort while sleeping on them.

 Tatami Platform Bed